-The National Weather Service and the South Dakota Office of Emergency Management have declared October 23rd as Winter Weather Preparedness Day in South Dakota.
+The National Weather Service and the State of Iowa Office of Emergency Management have declared November 6th as Winter Weather Preparedness Day in Iowa.
 We would like to remind everyone that now is the time to start preparing themeselves, their families, vehicles, and homes for the onset of adverse winter weather.
-As we saw and experienced in western South Dakota recently, the impact of winter storms on an area can be immense and overwhelming.
-It's only a matter of time before 'Ole man winter hits the rest of the State.
+As we saw and experienced in last year in parts of the region, the impact of winter storms on an area can be immense and overwhelming.
+It's only a matter of time before 'Ole man winter hits once again.

 Why talk about Winter Weather?